vdt/corda/docs/source/soft-locking.rst

 ``UUID`` (outside of a flow) or to a flow's unique ID (within a flow).

-Upon building a new transaction to perform some action for a set of states on a contract, a developer must explicitly register any states they may wish to hold for the duration of that transaction.
+Upon building a new transaction to perform some action for a set of states on a contract, a developer must explicitly register any states they may wish to hold until that transaction is committed to the ledger.
 These states will be effectively 'soft locked' (not usable by any other transaction) until the developer explicitly releases these or the flow terminates or errors (at which point they are automatically released).